 “One can imagine the indignation, often expressed in terms of health or morality, that many a male felt when the woman was shown to be just as adept at handling the cycle as her counterpart.”
 Amelia Bloom, Woman's Rights Advocate.

 It's hard for most in today's society to look at the behaviors of the past with anything but disgust.
 It's a great feeling to step out at one of Shawnee Trails rides and see all the women participating.
-We are PROUD to be able to say that around 40% of our club is women.
-We have ride leaders, board members and volunteers playing leading roles.
-And please, I dare you to throw some of the nonsense notions of the not too distant past at Laura, Dina, Katie, Anne, Sabrina or Jan!
+We have women ride leaders, board members (including our President) and volunteers playing leading roles in our club.
+And please, I dare you to throw some of the nonsense notions of the not too distant past at Amy, Amanda, Peggy, Jennifer or Gina!
 In true trail parlance, I wanna be there when you get your "come uppins".

 We can't talk about Bike Month without thanking ALL the women in our club.